Licensed Court Interpreters

 The emailing of scores will serve as official notification of your test results.
 You may save the results from if you'd like to maintain a copy of your scores.

-Section 9.3 (e) of the of the rules states that applicants who fail the exam must wait six months before re-examination; therefore, any applicant who fails the exam cannot re-register for the exam more than 30 days before the next eligible exam date.
-For example, if you test in September of 2015 and fail, and the next exam you're eligible for is in March of 2016, the earliest you can re-apply is February of 2016.
+Under section 9.3 of the JBCC Rules, applicants who fail the exam must wait six months before re-examination; therefore, any applicant who fails the exam cannot re-register for the exam more than 30 days before the next eligible exam date.
+For example, if you test in September of 2017 and fail, and the next exam you're eligible for is in March of 2018, the earliest you can re-apply is February of 2018.

 Note: It is possible that results may not be available prior to the exam eligibility deadline for the next exam.
 We strongly advise non first-time applicants not to hold off on applying for the next exam until results are issued as this may prevent you from being eligible for the next exam if for any reason you should have to re-test.